raphym/bluetoothLockLinux/README.md

 The first loading of the application is to register your phone to your computer.
 The next loadings of the application will lock or unlock your computer according to the situation.

-You can change remove the pairing by clicking on the button Reset Software it will reset the application settings.
+You can remove the pairing by clicking on the button Reset Software it will reset the application settings.